abrennec/tbag_2021/02_audio_rendering_basics/readme.md

 - Students will learn what is meant by audio and audio technology as well as how sound is processed digitally.
 - Students will learn how to work with sound in a computer and apply the theory practically.

+# Audio Rendering

+Overview of audio rendering process
+- analog vs digital audio signal
+- basics of signal flow
+- audio interfaces (I/O)
+- audio processing
+- audio devices

+## Sound vs Audio
+Sound
+refers to a natural acoustical phenomenon

+Audio
+refers to audible sound i.e., the frequency range of human hearing

+refers to audio signals & the (electronic) representation of sound i.e., in the contexts of sound capture, processing, reproduction

+## Digital Audio

+Sound waves are digitized using an audio-to-digital-converter (adc) that is part of the sound card/audio interface (device) and converted back using an digital-to-analog-converter (dac).
+Driver APIs provide a programming interface that tells the operating system (or the audio application directly) how to exchange audio data with the audio interface.
+Audio APIs introduce another layer of abstraction: They provide a programming interface across all operating systems (platforms) & are generally used by application developers.

+Audio signals can be represented electronically in analog formats: analog processors operate directly on the voltage level of the analog signal (continuous function) digital formats: digital processors operate mathematically on the binary representations of the digital signal (discrete function)

 # Properties of Sound